Scrum Values

 1. Commitment

 Commitment is the first Scrum value.
-This is a necessary value if an Agile culture is to be developed in the organization.
-It may look simple considering its literal meaning.
+This is necessary if an Agile culture is to be developed in the organization.
+It may look simple, considering its literal meaning.
 To many, it may mean attending the work daily with a positive attitude, meeting the deadlines, and following the instructions to the hilt.
-But in the context of Scrum, commitment is about remaining dedicated to the goals set as a team.
-This commitment should be akin to the commitment of the members of a military unit, who have to go through several life and death situations and things can change in a jiffy, every member of the unit has to remain fully committed to the success of the mission and to the remembers of the unit.
+However, in the context of Scrum, commitment is about remaining dedicated to the goals set as a team.
+This commitment should be akin to the commitment of the members of a military unit, who have to go through several life-and-death situations and things can change in a jiffy; every member of the unit has to remain fully committed to the success of the mission and to the remembers of the unit.
 You may say that projects may not be life and death matters.
 It may be true to a large extent, but the same level of desperation must be shown for the completion and success of the project.
-Scrum teams must work like such units and collaborate closely so that the common goal can be achieved.
+Scrum teams must work like such units and collaborate closely to achieve the common goal.

 This brings to the fore the matter of trust.
 Each member must trust the other members and their ability to deliver the best value.
-And this can be accomplished only when each member of the team is fully committed to the team, the project, and the organizational goals.
-Another important aspect of commitment is that the teams commit to completing only as much work as they can within the given time frame.
+This can be accomplished only when each team member is fully committed to the team, the project, and the organizational goals.
+Another important aspect of commitment is that the teams commit to completing as much work as possible within the given time frame.
 An important role has to be played by the Scrum Masters and team leaders in encouraging commitment within the team.
 They can do this by enabling Sprint Planning in a proper way so that mid-Sprint disturbances are minimized and the team stays protected from any sudden changes in the project scope as also from avoidable pressure from other stakeholders.
-Scrum puts emphasis on continuous improvement and optimizing efforts.
+Scrum emphasizes continuous improvement and optimizing efforts.
 So, an important aspect of commitment is constantly reflecting on the common goals and ensuring the right prioritization of tasks so that maximum value can be delivered.
 A very good way of fostering commitment is through the right kind of communication of Scrum Masters and team leaders with other members of the team.

 2. Focus

 This second one of the 5 Scrum values states, "Everyone focuses on the work of the Sprint and the goal of the Scrum team."
-As the teams are dealing with projects that are complex and unpredictable, focusing on the job at hand becomes imperative if any worthwhile results are to be achieved.
+As the teams are dealing with complex and unpredictable projects, focusing on the job at hand becomes imperative if any worthwhile results are to be achieved.
 Focus is all about not deviating and staying on course and aiding the other members of the team in doing so.
 The Sprint is the main element of the Scrum framework which is a period of work that is time-bound and clearly defined for completing a series of tasks to accomplish a stated goal.
 So, to focus on these tasks, teams must remove distractions to the maximum and try to multitask because these distractions can add to the time required to complete the Sprint and the team may deviate from the results it is supposed to achieve.
-This may lead to working overtime which would defeat the very purpose of Agile working.
-The focus has to be on the tasks being done and the effect they will have on the stated Sprint Goal.
+This may lead to working overtime, defeating Agile's very purpose.
+The focus must be on the tasks being done and their effect on the stated Sprint Goal.

-The iterative incremental approach used in Scrum and delivering on time are the hallmarks of staying focused on the Sprint Goal.
+The iterative, incremental approach used in Scrum and delivering on time are the hallmarks of staying focused on the Sprint Goal.
 This inspires the team to produce more and deliver faster.
-Standup meetings play an important role in explaining the Sprint Goal to the team and planning what and how much would be done in the given timeframe.
-Scrum Masters should talk freely with the team members about how much workload an individual can carry so that they are given only achievable tasks which will help them in staying focused.
+Standup meetings are important in explaining the Sprint Goal to the team and planning what and how much would be done in the given timeframe.
+Scrum Masters should talk freely with the team members about how much workload an individual can carry so that they are given only achievable tasks, which will help them stay focused.
 Overloading individual members would only overwhelm them.
 So, limiting the Work in Progress (WIP) is a good way to promote focus.
 There are elements in Scrum that encourage focus.
 Some of them are described below:

-• Every role in Scrum has specific accountability and responsibility which means every member of the team is clear about his or her priority and is able to focus on that.
-Ultimately, this contributes toward achieving the team goal.
+• Every role in Scrum has specific accountability and responsibility, which means every team member is clear about his or her priority and can focus on it.
+Ultimately, this contributes to achieving the team goal.

-• With Sprint events being time-boxed in Scrum, it gives a sense of urgency to the whole team and helps them focus on the objective of the Sprint event.
+• Sprint events are time-boxed in Scrum, which gives a sense of urgency to the whole team and helps them focus on the objective of the Sprint event.

-• When prioritization is done in the product backlog, the team knows what is the most important thing to be done and can focus on that.
+• When prioritization is done in the product backlog, the team knows what the most important thing to do is and can focus on that.

-• All these elements contribute to the team having better focus.
-Another important aspect of staying focused is that it helps in reducing wastage of both, resources and time.
-This enables timely delivery.
+• All these elements contribute to the team's better focus.
+Staying focused also helps reduce resource and time wastage, enabling timely delivery.

 3. Openness:

 This is the third Scrum value.
-When we say openness, it means to keep an open mind and in Scrum, it implies that during communication between different roles or disciplines, everyone should be open-minded and welcome new ideas or suggestions which will aid better collaboration and result in a better forward movement of the entire team.
+When we say openness, it means to keep an open mind, and in Scrum, it implies that during communication between different roles or disciplines, everyone should be open-minded and welcome new ideas or suggestions, which will aid better collaboration and result in a better forward movement of the entire team.
 The Scrum guide says this about openness, "The Scrum team and its stakeholders agree to be open about all the work and challenges with performing the work."
 Openness can also be described as transparency, which is one of the three pillars of Scrum and a requirement of empiricism.
 So, everyone should be open about how the work is being done, the progress of the work, and the problems being faced.
-Moreover, the team should be open about collaborating with other disciplines and skills as well as with the other stakeholders and with whomsoever needed for achieving the team goal.
+Moreover, the team should be open about collaborating with other disciplines and skills, with the other stakeholders, and with whoever is needed to achieve the team goal.
 Openness is also essential in sharing feedback and learning.

-If the Scrum team strives to achieve maximum forward movement in the minimum time, each individual in the team has to be open and rigorously honest about their own individual progress.
-Further, the members of the team have to be open about the problems they are facing during the daily Scrum meeting as the meeting is meant to identify the problems and find their solutions.
-If the members are not open about their problems, the very purpose of the meeting would get defeated.
+Suppose the Scrum team strives to achieve maximum forward movement in the minimum time.
+In that case, each individual in the team must be open and rigorously honest about their own progress.
+Further, the team members have to be open about the problems they are facing during the daily Scrum meeting, as the meeting is meant to identify the problems and find their solutions.
+If the members are not open about their concerns, the very purpose of the meeting will be defeated.
 Openness with fellow team members is also essential and no member should view the other as a competitor.
-Instead, they should be seen as people making an invaluable contribution toward the success of the project.
-Scrum Masters can take a lead in promoting openness in the team by being transparent about everything.
-There are a few elements in Scrum that promote openness.
+Instead, they should be seen as people making an invaluable contribution toward the project's success.
+Scrum Masters can take the lead in promoting openness in the team by being transparent about everything.
+There are a few elements in Scrum that encourage openness.
 Let us have a look at them also.

-• Although the team has a fixed Sprint Goal that is a guide to progress, the plan to achieve this goal is flexible and the team is open to changing the plan on the basis of any new learning.
+• Although the team has a fixed Sprint Goal that guides progress, the plan to achieve this goal is flexible, and the team is open to changing the plan based on any new learning.

-• If the Sprint is limited to 30 days or less, it encourages openness about changing the direction when any new information is received.
+• If the Sprint is limited to 30 days or less, it encourages openness to changing direction when new information is received.

 • Transparency in the product backlog shows openness with stakeholders and they would know what work has been planned and what follows next.